294 Beacon was built ca. 1870, one of two houses (292-294 Beacon) which form a symmetrical pair, with 294 Beacon being four feet wider.

 Edward and Mary Holmes continued to live at 296 Beacon and appear to have leased 294 Beacon to others.

-By 1931, 294 Beacon was the home of Mrs. Anna Louise (Bull) Benedict, the widow of wholesale wool merchant George Wheeler Benedict.
+By the 1931-1932 winter season, 294 Beacon was the home of Anna Louise (Bull) Benedict, the widow of wholesale wool merchant George Wheeler Benedict.
 She previously had lived in Cambridge.
 In 1933, she authored a spiritualism book, The Continuity of Life.
-She continued to live at 294 Beacon until about 1936.
+She continued to live at 294 Beacon during the 1935-1936 season, after which she moved to The Tudor (northwest corner of Beacon and Joy).

 By 1937, 294 Beacon was the home of Dr. Franc Douglas Ingraham and his wife, Martha (Wheatland) Ingraham.
 They previously had lived in Newton.
 Franc Ingraham was a physician and neurosurgeon.
 He pioneered the field of pediatric neurosurgery.
 The Ingrahams continued to live there until about 1941, when they moved to Chestnut Hill.